 Rhode Island Responds is registering and credentialing health care and community volunteers interested in assisting.
 To register or for more info, visit riresponds.org.

-The Rhode Island Blood Center office at 143 Franklin St., Westerly, is accepting walk-in blood donors.
-For more info, visit ribc.org or call 401-453-8383.
+The Rhode Island Blood Center office at 143 Franklin St., Westerly, is accepting appointments for donations.
+Call 401-453-8383 or email email@example.com to make an appointment.

 Town of Richmond is looking for volunteers to assist Richmond senior citizens with any needs they might have.
 To volunteer, contact the Richmond Senior Center at 401-491-9404.